Graphic Design (GRD)

 3 Credits.
 2 Lecture Hours.
 3 Lab Hours.

-An introduction to vector design for multimedia, emphasizing color and composition, and techniques for stylized and photorealistic illustration.
-Topics include: principles for creating images with Adobe Illustrator, identity design, layout, and line weight and quality.
+An introduction to vector design for multimedia applications.
+Topics include: principles for creating images with Adobe Illustrator such as icons, logos, brand identity elements, stylized illustrations, and original print and digital artwork.

 View Sections